steffitan23/cubstart-website/static/media/hw1.39cb385b3f0b5837fba5.md

 ## Requirements for Your Site

-To make sure you get the hang of the basics we covered in lecture, we'll be checking your final site for the following tags and elements:
+To make sure you get the hang of the basics we covered in lecture and lab, we'll be checking your final site for the following elements and styles:

 - A **title** tag in the HTML `<head>` → Name your site.
 - At least 2 sets of **div tags** → Organize your website into sections.